✔ Unvented hot water cylinders generally cost between £300 and £2,000

 You’re probably wondering how much hot water your house uses.
 The Hot Water Assocation explains that each person typically uses around 35-45 litres daily, which means that a four-person household gets through about 200 litres every day.

 However, this doesn’t mean that you need a 200-litre cylinder; you just need something that’s big enough to hold the total quantity of water that will be required at any one time.

-To get a bespoke quote for an unvented hot water cylinder from a qualified installer, simply click the orange button below, fill in our form, and we’ll get back to you.
+To get bespoke, free quotes for an unvented hot water cylinder from qualified installers, simply click the orange button below, fill in our form, and we’ll get back to you.

 Other requirements to think about

 What is your mains pressure?
 Your mains water pressure should be at least 1 to 1.5 bars (and your flow rate at least 20 litres per minute) for a megaflow system to be worth installing.

 While your installer will be able to check this for you, you can check it yourself with a pressure gauge, a measuring container called a Weir gauge, or a measuring jug and a stopwatch.

 There are solutions to poor pressure and flow, including accumulator tanks, pumps, and even laying a new pipe to supply your home, though new pipework is costly and disruptive.

 How old are your radiators?
 If your heating system is quite old, an unvented hot water cylinder could produce water at a higher pressure than your pipes and radiators can handle – meaning you’d need to have work done to fix this.

 The important thing about unvented hot water cylinders is that they’re connected directly to the cold mains water feed, bypassing the need for a cold water tank, and creating very high water pressure (up to 22 litres per minute).